babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 - A collation that is *deterministic* will consider two characters as equal if, and only if, they have the same byte sequence.
 For example, `x` is not equal to `X` for a deterministic collation.
-Collations that are deterministic are case-sensitive (CS) and accent-sensitive (AS).
+Collations that are deterministic are case-sensitive (cs) and accent-sensitive (as).

 - A non-deterministic collation does not require an identical match.
-  Case-insensitivity (CI) is an example of a non-deterministic collation.
+  Case-insensitivity (ci) is an example of a non-deterministic characteristic.
 To have `x` compare equal to `X`, choose a non-deterministic collation that supports case-insensitivity.

 Babelfish and SQL Server follow a naming convention for collations